joshfisidi/.promo/README.md

 ## License 📜

-This project is licensed under the MIT License.
+This project is licensed under the BSL License.
 See the [LICENSE](LICENSE) file for more details.